abelardopardo/ontask_b/docs_src/Tutorial/Tasks/table.rst

 You can also define views to show only a subset of rows.
 The subset is selected using a *row filter* stating the conditions that must be satisfied by a row to be included in the view.
 These conditions are stated in terms of the column values.

-Save the view and then click in the *View* button.
+Save the view and then click on the *View* button.
 The appropriate table subset is shown.
 The buttons at the top of the page allow you to edit the view (change the rows and columns selected), or select another available view.

 .. figure:: /scaptures/tutorial_table_view.png
    :align: center